How to protect your joints in BJJ or Grappling without losing mobility?

 Neck

-If you're already experiencing discomfort, these exercises should be done gently and painlessly.
-If it hurts, consult a physical therapist.
+If you're already experiencing discomfort, these exercises should be done gently, without causing pain.
+If it hurts, consult a physiotherapist.

 5. When and how to use specific protections

 Don't wait until you get injured to protect your joints.
-Many top wrestlers use them as a preventative measure.
-And it allows them to continue training without slowing down their progress.
+Many top fighters use them as a preventative measure.
+And it allows them to continue training without hindering their progress.

 Knee pads